Full name

 One day it's lighting an SUV, the next it's a bottle of Simply Orange juice.
 I've filmed mercurial felines on a stage in London; interviewed a grisly fisherman on the frigid waters off the coast of Alaska; ridden in a pursuit car with a Russian Arm shoddily strapped to its roof in Buenos Aires; stood on the deck of the USS Makin Island filming for the U.S. Navy; and in between one of the most grueling shoots I've ever endured, went cage-diving with great white sharks just outside Cape Town, South Africa.

-If I'm not mired in production or spending whatever time I can with my incredible wife and young daughter, I love watching films or whatever killer new series is out (and IMDb'ing anything and everything about said content), hot yoga, snowboarding in the Rockies, a great book, and ice cold dirty martinis - preferably with bleu cheese olives.
+If I'm not mired in production or spending whatever time I can with my incredible wife and young daughter, I love watching films or whatever killer new series is out (and IMDb'ing anything and everything about said content - most recently subscribed to the Criterion Channel and been streaming Ingmar Bergman and Fritz Lang films - not enough hours in the day for this hobby!), myriad heated cardio/weight/yoga classes, snowboarding in the Rockies, a great book, and ice cold dirty martinis - preferably with bleu cheese olives.
 I'm passionate about environmental conservation and truly believe in the saying, "we need the earth; the earth does not need us."
 But above all of that... music is one of the greatest joys in my life.
 It's almost like oxygen for me.
 From Chopin or Radiohead to Led Zeppelin or Goth Babe or the grisly timbre of Kris Kristofferson, I constantly need music surrounding me.
-And there's nothing better to me than hearing the first few chords of a song that instantly transports me back to a moment in my life that's indelibly tied to that piece of music...
+And there's nothing better to me than hearing the first few chords of a song that instantly transports me back to a moment in my life that's indelibly tied to that piece of music... finally, my 9-year old daughter's first ever concert was Fred Again at Lolla - talk about a core memory.
+Yikes.
+If you've read this far, thanks for the dedication.

 feel free to follow me on insta - @stu_moo.tree